roger-petro/cmghelp/README.md

 - **`cmghelp.rootPrefix`**: The root directory where the CMG Manuals are stored (default: `C:\Program Files\CMG\Manuals`).
 - **`cmghelp.version`**: The version of the CMG Manuals you are using (default: `2022.10`).
 - **`cmghelp.solver`**: The solver being used, either **IMEX**, **GEM** or **STARS**.
 - **`cmghelp.keywordDataPath`**: The path to the `CMGKeywords.json` file, which contains the keyword data.
-By default, it is located in the user's home directory (`C:\Users\<YourUser>\CMGKeywords.json` on Windows).
+By default, it uses one that is bundled.
 - **`cmghelp.disable`**: Toggles the plugin functionality on or off.
 You can also enable or disable the plugin through the command palette by searching for `CMG: Enable Plugin` or `CMG: Disable Plugin`.

 ### 2. Generate the `CMGKeywords.json` File

-The extension requires a `CMGKeywords.json` file to function, which contains the descriptions and links for the CMG keywords.
-You can generate this file by using a Python script provided in the `utils` folder of the extension.
+The extension requires a `CMGKeywords.json` file to function, which contains the links for the CMG htm on disk.
+You can generate this file by using a Python script provided in the `project's github`.

 #### Steps to generate the `CMGKeywords.json` file